Vltavan 2.5 test

 The facility at which the Vltavan engines were manufactured was known as the Praha-Modrany factory.
 The engines were named for the river Vltava, which flows northward through Prague.
 In effect, the Vltavan engines were "the engines from the banks of the Vltava"!
 Sort of like calling a line of engines made in Newcastle the "Tyne" series...........

 Information from behind the Iron Curtain was scanty and unreliable during the era in question.
-Contemporary reports from Czechoslovakia implied that a production target of 5,000 engines annually was planned, but the evidence suggests that such figures were never achieved or even approached.
+Contemporary reports from Czechoslovakia implied that an annual production target of 5,000 engines was planned, but the evidence suggests that such figures were never achieved or even approached.
 What can be said with certainty is that the highest serial number for a Vltavan 2.5 cc model which has come to my attention in many years of looking is 3142, seemingly confirming that at least that many were made in total.
 It seems doubtful that there were many more.

 The Vltavan engines were never offered for sale outside their political zone of origin.
 However, a few examples of both 2.5 cc and 5 cc models did get past the Iron Curtain to the West one way or another, and more have since followed over the years, including my own examples.
 British speed expert Pete Wright obtained an example of the 2.5 cc model during the 1957 World Control Line Speed Championship meeting held in August of that year at Mlada Boleslav near Prague, Czechoslovakia on the Vltavan’s home turf.
 Ron Moulton also somehow obtained access to a Vltavan 2.5 quite early on for inclusion in a 1957 comparative test, of which more below.
 This may may possibly have been Pete Wright’s example.